eradiate/eradiate/docs/rst/user_guide/conventions.rst

 Unless told otherwise, Eradiate indexes principal plane data using a signed zenith angle in the [-90°, 90°] range, with the positive half-plane containing the illumination direction.
-For this follows:
+From this follows:

 .. important::
    *On principal plane plots, the illumination is located to the right.*